 Adventurous Kate contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks!

-I don’t usually stress about packing, but packing for Antarctica was the most nerve-wracking experience I’ve ever had!
+Before I left on my Antarctica cruise, I was so stressed out figuring out my Antarctica packing list!
 What if I forgot something critical?
 You can’t exactly run to Target when you’re at the bottom of the world!

 Still, the shop is there for emergencies — you should try to pack as best you can before you arrive.